TimotheeMickus/mf-correl/README.md

 ## Structure

-The `shared/` directory contains pieces of code shared by some or all experiments.
-Directories `exp1/`, `exp2/` and `exp3/` contain data & code for artificial language experiments, definition experiments and sentence experiments respectively.
+Code is stored in `src/`.
+The `src/shared/` directory contains pieces of code shared by some or all experiments.
+Script starting with `src/exp1_`, `src/exp2_` and `src/exp3_` correspond to code for artificial language experiments, definition experiments and sentence experiments respectively.
+Subdirectory `src/exp3_embs` contains specifically scripts to compute or retrieve sentence embeddings.

+Data is available under `data/`, subdirectories correspond to different experiments.